Atlanticus Holdings Corporation (ATLC) Bundle

 Year established

-The company was originally founded as CompuCredit Corporation in 1996.
+The company was originally established in 1996 as CompuCredit Corporation.

 Original location

-It began its operations in Atlanta, Georgia, which remains its headquarters.
+Operations began in Atlanta, Georgia, which remains the company's headquarters today.

 Founding team members